 Dromi’s research focuses on the origins of humanitarian policies and human rights activism.
 His work highlights how cultural perceptions and religious traditions shape policies on poverty, development, human rights, and international relations.
-His forthcoming book, Above the Fray: The Red Cross and the Making of the Humanitarian NGO Sector (Univ. of Chicago Press), traces how humanitarian relief NGOs became a common outlet for relief work and how they gained extraordinary prominence in international affairs.
+His first book, Above the Fray: The Red Cross and the Making of the Humanitarian NGO Sector (Univ. of Chicago Press), traces how humanitarian relief NGOs became a common outlet for relief work and how they gained extraordinary prominence in international affairs.
 In additional work, Dromi has looked at how religion, culture, and politics intersect in the Middle East, in particular in Israel, Palestine, and Turkey.